 In outpatient settings, the adverse reaction to medication is the cause of over 3.5 million physician office visits every year.
 As well as an estimated 1 million emergency department visits and approximately 125,000 hospital admissions.

 What are some examples of an adverse drug event?

 Adverse drug events cause approximately 1.3 million emergency room visits each year.
 About 350,000 patients each year need to be hospitalized for further treatment after emergency visits for adverse drug events.
 People typically take more medicines as they age, and thus the risk of adverse events grows with the increase in medication.

-If you or a loved one have taken one of the following medications and had an adverse drug event that has negatively impacted you, contact a dangerous drug attorney at our office immediately at (877-375-700).
+If you or a loved one have taken one of the following medications and had an adverse drug event that has negatively impacted you, contact a dangerous drug attorney to discuss drug litigation options at our office immediately at (877-375-700).

 - Opioid Withdrawal

 - Testosterone Powder